 The moon goes along the same route throughout the year.
 When the moon is seen to the east, it is then seeing traveling to the west.
 Every one of the nations around the globe sees the moon inside a 24-hour time frame once spotted by one nation in the east.

 *Do you know?
 Ramadan begins every year approximately eleven days earlier than in the previous year.
-For example, if 2019 Ramadan starts from May 6, then 2020 Ramadan will start about 11 days earlier on 24 April, and then 2021 Ramadan will start another eleven days earlier than 2020 which will be 12 April!
+For example, if on 12 April, and then Ramadan will start another eleven days earlier than which will be 1 April!

 Found this information useful?
 Share with your friends and let them know about Ramadan’s date calculations…